 The council is the U.S. Chamber’s policy committee focused exclusively on understanding the distinct challenges of mid-market companies and advocating for a business environment that allows them to compete, grow, and create jobs.
 The council serves as the primary platform for mid-market business leaders to provide input to formulate and advance a strong pro-business agenda.

 The National Security Task Force is responsible for developing and advancing U.S. Chamber of Commerce policy related to cybersecurity, supply chain, customs and trade facilitation, public-private partnerships, and emergency preparedness.

 The Native American Enterprise Initiative seeks to build on the Chamber’s record of success and advocacy by focusing on the crucial economic issues confronting tribal business entities and Native American-owned enterprises.

-This Council provides a forum for Chamber members to identify, recommend, and develop policy priorities and proposals that simplify the government contracting process and facilitate greater private sector involvement in providing the public sector with goods and services.
+This Council provides a forum for Chamber members to identify, recommend, and develop policy priorities and proposals that simplify the government contracting process and facilitate greater private sector involvement in supporting the acquisition objectives of all federal agencies.